 One thing we can take away from this list is that there is no limit to the age a person can realize success.
 What is most important in eventual success is passion, determination, and a willingness to put aside the negative thoughts and stereotypes society places on us when it comes to what is and what is not appropriate for a particular age.

 The people on this list had to overcome many hardships, including a few who had to learn to handle anger.
+And there are more success stories like these.
 In the end, however, they are among many who have shaped the world, with or without a college degree.
 And I, for one, couldn’t imagine a world without their influence.